wangerekaharun/wangerekaharun/README.md

 ## Hi there 👋

-- 🤖 I'm Harun Wangereka, an Android Engineer also Google Developer Expert for Android.
-Am passionate about creating quality applications.
-Never tired of learning and building the tech community and helping other developers upscale their skills.
+- 🤖 I'm Harun Wangereka, an Android Engineer and Google Developer Expert for Android.
+I am passionate about creating quality applications.
+Never tired of learning, building the tech community, and helping other developers upscale their skills.
 I love contributing to open-source projects and writing technical articles on Android and Kotlin topics.

-- 👨🏽‍💻 Currently, I'm working at [Apollo Agriculture](https://www.apolloagriculture.com) In this role, we make financing for small-scale farmers accessible to everyone.
-I collaborate with a cross-functional team to define, design, and ship new features for the agent's app and agro-dealers app.
+- 👨🏽‍💻 Currently, I'm working at [Smile ID](https://usesmileid.com/) as a Senior Mobile Engineer.
+At Smile ID, we provide Africa's best KYC and identity verification service, helping millions of Africans easily prove their identities.
+I work with a cross-functional team to develop and maintain open-source mobile SDKs (Android, iOS, Flutter & React Native) that power KYC and Identity Verification services.

-- 👥 Currrently on the organizing committee for [Droidcon Kenya](https://droidcon.co.ke/), Leading the Speakers Team.
+- 👥 Currently helping make [Droidcon Kenya](https://droidcon.co.ke/) an amazing mobile conference.
 Fomerly was co-organizing [Android254](https://www.meetup.com/android254/) & [Kotlin Kenya](https://www.meetup.com/kotlinkenya/) from 2019 - 2022.
 Very active community member now and supports the current organizing team behind the scenes.

 - 🚀 I am very passionate about giving back to the community and sharing the knowledge and experiences I have over time as an Android Developer.
 I have given talks & sessions at the following events: